Row at India’s premier private university sparks debate on academic freedom

 However, the university’s media team told Al Jazeera they have no official statement to offer for now.

-Chaudhuri, the director of the Centre for the Creative and Critical, said people are “not aware” of the extent to which educational institutions are “stifled” and “monitored” by those who hold powers.
+Author and academic Chaudhuri said people are “not aware” of the extent to which educational institutions are “stifled” and “monitored” by those who hold powers.

 “We are in a country where it now seems that hardly any disagreement with the government’s vision will be tolerated,” he said.
 “Maybe the universities need to collectively decide now how to respond to this situation.”